Testura/Testura.Mutation/README.md

 #### IgnoredProjects

-List of projects that we should't mutate or run tests from.
+List of projects that we shouldn't mutate or run tests from.
 For example:
 ```c#
     "IgnoredProjects":  [
                             "Name.Of.The.Project"